XOPS

 Hold lands everywhere at once.

-• Day 31, 9:47am: Hold formally issued.
-One Outcome fires: hold applies across mailbox, Slack/Teams, phone records, mobile messages, federated systems — all at once.
+• Day 31, 9:47am: The formal legal hold updates the Communications Position.
+One governed outcome applies the hold across mailbox, Slack or Teams, phone records, mobile messages, archives, and federated systems at once.

 • Day 31, 9:48am: Already-converted artifacts re-pinned.
 Phone records preserved.
 Slack archives intact.
 Number recycling reversed.
 Retention overrides applied.